Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 {% endcaption %}

 This is to indicate in which language the HTML document is written.
-It's good for accessibility (so he can know in which language he should read the document)
+It's good for accessibility (so it can know in which language he should read the document)

 As a rule of thumb: __*always provide it*__.